 “I can’t believe I’m related to them.
 Tell them I demand they vote again, but they only get one vote per horse this time.
 I don’t care if a horse has two heads or three — that’s still just one vote.
 Promise them all the slime-green apples they can eat after the battle.
 And no mail-in ballots!”

-Eunuchorn turned to the pig.
+Uniqorn turned to the pig.
 “Hamlet, when I give the signal, the pigs will charge the Enemy along both flanks.
 Be sure to make lots of squealing noises, and show them your fangs and festering tongues.
 It’ll put the fear of God into them.”

 “What about the flying pigs?”

-Eunuchorn arched an eyebrow.
+Uniqorn arched an eyebrow.
 “They fly now?”

 Hamlet nodded.
 “Several sows gave birth this spring to piglets with wings.
 They’re young but they insist on fighting.”

 “Officer material — very patriotic!”
-Eunuchorn puffed his cigar again.
+Uniqorn puffed his cigar again.
 “So be it.
 The piglets will provide air cover for our ground forces.
 They can manure-bomb the Enemy.
 Fill the little oinkers with castor oil in advance.
 I want it raining fertilizer.

 “Mu, the second wave will consist of the cows.
 I want them to walk backward into battle, farting like there’s no tomorrow, which is a distinct possibility.
 Have them eat lots of chick peas for extra potency before the battle.”

-Eunuchorn turned to the squirrel.
+Uniqorn turned to the squirrel.
 “Acorn, how’s our supply?”

 “We’re running low.
 There’s a fresh crop on a rise off P35, but it doesn’t amount to a hill of beans.”